The Blockbuster Effect: An Anvil of Cultural Trends in Box Office Hits

 Data-Based Marketing Success Stories

-- As another category-defining resource, Disney has improved its classic princess stories past long-established and accepted tropes—such as in the evidence-based decision-making story structure for Frozen II.
+- As another example, Disney has improved its classic princess stories past long-established and accepted tropes—such as in the evidence-based decision-making story structure for Frozen II.
 Market research and sentiment analysis identified a need for stories about sisterhood and Disney.
 The result?
 A sequel that struck a chord with audiences and grossed over $1.45 billion at the global box office, making it not just one of the highest-grossing animated films ever released…

 The Data Goldmine: Streaming Services